DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Deviation and Potential Correction Methods for Learning Objectives of End-to-End RPM-solving Model

+Intuitively, this new lower bound is tighter.
+After incorporating the safeguard $\delta$, adopting it as the loss function for DIO should lead to improved performance.

-However, as shown in Formula (\ref{eq15}), if these introduced hypothetical options fail to influence DIO’s decisions, this new lower bound, when used as an optimization objective, will not bring DIO any significant improvement.
-Specifically, when the probabilities that DIO assigns to the hypothetical options $\{x_i | i \in [17,\beta]\}$ approach zero, whereby these options cease to perturb the original distribution $\{\hat{P}(x_{\hat{\alpha}} | \{x_i\}_{i=1}^{8}, \theta) | \hat{\alpha} \in [9,16]\}$, the variational lower bounds derived from Equation (\ref{eq15}) and Equation (\ref{eq11}) become equivalent when employed as loss functions.
+However, this remains merely superficial.
+As shown in Equation (\ref{eq15}), if these introduced hypothetical options fail to influence DIO’s decisions, this new lower bound, when used as an optimization objective, will not bring DIO any significant improvement.
+Specifically, when the probabilities that DIO assigns to the hypothetical options $\{x_i | i \in [17,\beta]\}$ approach zero, whereby these options cease to perturb the original distribution $\hat{P}(x_{{\alpha}} | \{x_i\}_{i=1}^{8}, \theta)$, the variational lower bounds derived from Equation (\ref{eq11}) and (\ref{eq15}) become equivalent when employed as loss functions.
 This demonstrates that unconstructive options, which are readily assigned low weights and low probabilities by DIO, contribute nothing to tightening the lower bound.

-Therefore, this paper proposes introducing extra constructive hypothetical options into DIO, options which can reinforce acceptance of the correct options and simultaneously strengthen repulsion of the incorrect ones, so as to steer its learning objective toward a tighter variational lower bound and, in turn, ultimately further enhance its performance.
+In a nutshell, this paper proposes introducing extra constructive hypothetical options into DIO, such options that can reinforce acceptance of the correct options and strengthen repulsion of the incorrect ones, so as to steer its learning objective toward a tighter variational lower bound on mutual information \(I(x_{\alpha}; \{x_{i}\}_{i = 1}^{8})\) and, in turn, ultimately further enhance its performance.

-\section{Brando: Tightening the Variational Lower Bound of Mutual Information by Constructing Hypothetical Options.}
+\section{Brando: Tightening the Variational Lower Bound on Mutual Information by Constructing Hypothetical Options.}

-This paper has put forward the idea that incorporating extra constructive hypothetical options into DIO's training process offers a promising avenue for boosting its performance.
-To this end, this section introduces a training framework specifically designed to furnish DIO with such hypothetical options, thereby enhancing its overall effectiveness.
+This paper proposes incorporating additional constructive hypothetical options into DIO's training process as a promising avenue for enhancing its performance.
+To this end, this section introduces a training framework, Brando (Bounded Random Options Mapping Method).